 Because of the inherent dangers of being in the military, officers often have a Survivor Benefit Plan (SBP).
 This plan pays monies to the surviving spouse so that they can manage their lives despite the loss of a spouse.
 However, if the officer died after a divorce, the surviving spouse may not be eligible for the Survivorship Benefits.
 In addition, if the officer marries someone else, the benefits will go to only one of the spouses, not both.
 As you can imagine, this can get quite messy.

 If you need more information regarding San Diego military divorce proceedings, please contact us by Email or telephone: (858) 255-1321.

 Skype consultations available.
-We can file while your on deployment.
+We can file while you are on deployment.
 Start right away.
 Don’t wait because there is a 6 month waiting period after serving.